The Best Surety Bond Companies for 2026

 The Hartford offers a variety of commercial, contract, and other bonds, appropriate for businesses in many different industries or use cases.
 Its contract bond business includes both construction-specific bond products and other commercial contracts, so its bond offerings can meet a variety of customer needs.

-The Hartford is the sixth largest surety provider in the U.S., with ample financial resources behind it.
-As a result, The Hartford can offer bonding capacity up to $1 billion on both commercial and contract bonds.
+The Hartford is the seventh largest surety provider in the U.S., with ample financial resources behind it.
+As a result, The Hartford can offer bonding capacity up to $1.5 billion on both commercial and contract bonds.
 This is ample coverage for almost any business in the market, and while many of The Hartford’s surety products are more oriented toward midsize or larger businesses—especially for construction bonds—customers of any size will find that The Hartford can deliver appropriate amounts of surety coverage for their needs.

 Cost